Best Business Bank Accounts for LLC: April 2026

 First, we made sure that the banks have nationwide availability.
 We stuck to large national banks and online banks because they're not limited to a certain geographical area.

-We looked for unique banking features that will appeal to different types of small business owners.
-For example, a small retail shop will have different needs than a tech startup.
-We also made sure the accounts offer growth potential as your LLC scales up.
+We looked for unique banking features for different LLCs.
+For example, a small retail shop might need credit card processing, while a tech startup might need advanced tools.
+The bank account should also offer growth potential as your LLC scales.

 Bottom Line

-An LLC has different needs than a freelancer.
-If you have plans to grow, it's important that your bank can meet your growing needs.
+For LLCs, a business bank account is necessary to protect small business owners from personal liability.
+And if you have plans to grow, it's important that your bank can meet your growing needs.

 Think about what features are the most important to you (digital integrations, ATM access, loan services, etc.).
 From there, see which bank makes the most sense for your LLC - not only now, but also years into the future.